- Home

 - Signs of discomfort or pain such as severe restlessness, incessant meowing, or panting

-Causes of Nonsteroidal Anti-Inflammatory Drug Toxicity in Cats
+Causes of Non-Steroidal Anti-Inflammatory Drug Toxicity in Cats

-Diagnosis of Nonsteroidal Anti-Inflammatory Drug Toxicity in Cats
+Diagnosis of Non-Steroidal Anti-Inflammatory Drug Toxicity in Cats

-Diagnosis of NSAID toxicity in your cat will require you to provide your vet with a complete history of any potentially harmful substances your cat may have come in contact with.
-You will also need to thoroughly document your cat’s symptoms, including approximate time of onset and any worsening.
-While your veterinarian may be able to confirm a diagnosis of NSAID toxicity, given the rapid effects and danger of the condition, any combination of the above symptoms, along with visual evidence from the owner or a high suspicion that the cat ingested an NSAID, is enough to take action.
+Before your vet can diagnose NSAID toxicity in your cat, you'll need to provide your vet with a complete history of any potentially harmful substances your cat may have come in contact with.
+You will also need to provide details of your cat’s symptoms, including the approximate time of onset and whether those clinical signs have worsened.

-Treatment of Nonsteroidal Anti-Inflammatory Drug Toxicity in Cats
+Treatment of Non-Steroidal Anti-Inflammatory Drug Toxicity in Cats

-Next, your vet will insert an IV needle into your cat’s leg so that they can be administered supportive fluids.
-This will be important to help dilute the concentration of NSAID in your cat’s system and to replace vital fluids lost during the treatment process.
-Your cat will need to be hospitalized during all of these procedures due to the high potential for kidney and other organ failure and the need for continuous monitoring and treatment.
+Next, your vet will insert an IV needle into your cat’s arm so that they can be administered supportive fluids.
+This is important to help dilute the concentration of NSAIDs in your cat’s system and to replace vital fluids lost during the treatment process.
+It also supports liver and kidney function.

 Worried about the cost of treating your pet's symptoms?